 SN Month Carried forward from previous month Received Resolved Pending

 1 2 3 4 5 6

 1 April -YYYY

 2 May-YYYY

 3 June-YYYY

 4 July-YYYY

 March-YYYY

 Grand Total

-^{}Should include complaints of previous months resolved in the current month, if any.

-^Average resolution time is the sum total of time taken to resolve each complaint in the current month divided by total number of complaints resolved in the current month.
+Should include complaints of previous months resolved in the current month, if any.
+Should include total complaints pending as on the last day of the month, if any. ^Average resolution time is the sum total of time taken to resolve each complaint in the current month divided by total number of complaints resolved in the current month.